 Step 3: Fix the base data problems

 The findings from a gap analysis will allow your team to focus efforts and resources on the most problematic areas with the most return on investment.
-Here are some proven initiatives that are guaranteed to save you money and reduce risk:

 If the gap analysis has identified missing equipment and key information in your asset register, it is critical to consider: